5152Alotobots/5152_Template/docs/mkdocs/docs/library/commands/pathfindtobestobject.md

 public PathfindToBestObject(
     PhotonVisionObjectDetectionSubsystem objectDetectionSubsystem,
     SwerveDriveSubsystem swerveDriveSubsystem,
-    SwerveDrivePathPlanner pathPlanner
+    SwerveDrivePathPlanner pathPlanner,
+    String targetGameElementName
 )
 ```

 ## Operation Details
 The command performs several key calculations during initialization:

+1. Filters detected objects to match the specified game element type
-1. Determines the best detected object from the vision system
+2. Determines the best matching object from the filtered results
 2. Calculates the approach vector from robot to object
 3. Selects appropriate bumper offset based on approach angle
 4. Generates a target pose offset from the object for safe approach